drawwithcode/2018-group-work-group-09/README.md

 <p align="center">
     <em>Preview of the dimension of the planet the user is about to drop</em>
 </p>

+2. The planets fluctuate at different speeds once the users planetary system is loaded into the galaxy.
+The speed increase  starts when the spacebar is pressed and increases incrementally until the loading is successful.
+If the user releases the key, the speed decreases until it returns to that before the action.
+The action of pressing the spacebar is another visual feedback value, especially when a loading bar appears.
+In addition, the speed increase is also displayed in the console, highlighting with the text the change.

 3. The console element on one side of the screen helps to create a simple but very direct way of giving information and instructions.
 It recalls the typical aesthetics of the terminals, remaining in accordance with the simple style used on the site.